 In fact, you should not even hire an inexperienced attorney.
 Bankruptcy involves complex federal laws and rules.
 Attorneys need a thorough understanding of the Bankruptcy Code, Bankruptcy Rules and local rules.
 One mistake could cost you big.
 It could even cost your property.

-Very few bankruptcies are successful without the presence of an experienced lawyer, and that’s because lawyers do things like:
+Very few bankruptcies are successful without the presence of an experienced lawyer, and that’s because bankruptcy lawyers are experts in helping you:

-- Determine your bankruptcy chapter: It is essential that you know which bankruptcy chapter you should file for, and the different methods of filing.
+- Determine your bankruptcy chapter: It is essential that you know which bankruptcy chapter you should file, and the different methods of filing.
 Filing a Chapter 7 is much different than filing Chapter 13

-- Know the exemptions of your state: Different states have varying bankruptcy exemptions.
+- Know the exemptions of your state: An experienced lawyer will be able to see if there are opportunities for you to use state and federal bankruptcy exemptions.
 Bankruptcy laws allow you to keep some of your assets and properties through state exemptions.
 When filing for bankruptcy, you need to study the exemptions in your state.
-This is crucial so that you can avoid liquidating properties that you should be able to keep.
+For example, Texas has fairly generous homestead exemptions that can be used to protect your home.
+Understanding bankruptcy exemptions is crucial so that you can avoid liquidating properties that you should be able to keep.

 - Prepare all documents and paperwork: These include all the court documents and forms to be filled out as well as the personal information needed such as bills, pay stubs and other financial statements.
 Remember that if you do not have all the documents needed, the bankruptcy court can reject or dismiss your case.